-STILL LIFE AND PORTRAIT IN OILS – Having fun with Faces, Fruit and Flowers
+LANDSCAPE, STILL LIFE AND PORTRAIT IN OILS – Having fun with Landscape, Faces, Fruit and Flowers

 Paul McDonald Smith OAM, FVAS, FRSA

-This workshop will explore a wide range of Still Life and Portrait subjects, from the quick sketch to more completed work.
-Students of any level will be inspired by the challenges of these exciting subjects and will love the relaxed and happy atmosphere that Paul’s classes are known for, enjoying regular demonstrations by the tutor each day.
-You may choose your own preferred subject matter; take on a different challenge each day, or work on one or two extended studies for the 5 days – it’s up to you.
-We will be using the ever popular tonal impressionist approach to oil painting and a diversity of fun and flexible techniques to loosen up your work, making tonal values easy to understand and your colour mixing problems melt away.
-Watch your paintings come to life with light and shade, form and space and sparkling with colour.
-Still Life will include a variety of colourful subjects such as flowers, fruit, fabric, glass and metallic surfaces, each presenting exciting challenges in tone, colour and many varied textures.
-Design and composition will be studied as we capture the play of light and feeling of the subject.
-Portraits are always exciting subjects and students are welcome to bring their own portrait reference if desired.
-Perhaps a family member or friend you’ve always wanted to surprise with a portrait.
+This workshop will explore a range of Still Life, Portrait, and Landscape subjects.
+Students of any level will rise to the challenges of these exciting subjects.
+They will love the relaxed and happy atmosphere that Paul’s classes are renowned for.
+Enjoy regular demonstrations by Paul each day.
+You may choose your own preferred subject matter.
+Take on a different challenge each day, or work on one or two extended studies for the 5 days – it’s up to you.
+We will be using the tonal impressionist approach to oil painting.
+With the diversity of fun and flexible techniques to loosen up your work.
+Make tonal values easy to understand and your colour mixing problems melt away.
+Watch your paintings come to life with light and shade, form and space, and sparkling with colour.
+Still-Life will include a variety of colourful subjects.
+Flowers, fruit, fabric, glass and metallic surfaces.
+Each presenting exciting challenges in tone, colour and many varied textures.
+We will study design and composition as we capture the play of light and feeling of the subject.
+Portraits are always exciting subjects.
+Students are welcome to bring their own portrait reference if desired.
+A family member or friend you’ve always wanted to surprise with a portrait.
+Landscapes: Students can also choose to work on landscape subjects if they prefer.
+There will be something for everyone in this workshop.
+You are welcome to bring your own subject matter.
+Find a subject outdoors or take advantage of the tutor’s subject matter.
+I will include a demonstration of landscape painting.
+Looking at aerial perspective, light, atmosphere and form in the landscape.
 Now’s your chance.
 Paul will provide portrait subjects as well and lots of tips on the mysteries of painting the human face.
 Open to all comers 18 years and over.